SAP/cf-nodejs-logging-support/docs/advanced-usage/06-sap-passort.md

 After activating the SAP Passport the property "sap_passport" will be added automatically to the configuration.
 This will read the property "sap-passport" from your request header.

 To add its constituents related fields use the setCustomFields method.
-These fields will always be attached directly in the log object as normal fields regardless of the custom fields format.:
+These fields will always be attached directly in the log object as normal fields regardless of the custom fields format.

 Example for adding SAP Passport related fields: